 First step is to sync your Overleaf project with your GitHub account, following a guide on Overleaf.
 Don’t forget to run the Sync -> GitHub command from Overleaf main menu every time you had updated the document.

 Next step is to configure actions in the Github project created for your document.
 Two steps are necessary – first one compiles the document to HTML using TeX4ht, the second step publishes the generated HTML files on the Web using GitHub Pages

-For the web publishing we will use the actions-gh-pages action.
-Follow the instructions and create the keys.
+For the web publishing we use the actions-gh-pages action.

 When the keys are set up, you can create the workflow file.
 Select the Actions tab and click the Set up a workflow yourself button.
 It will open an editor with a YAML file for the Action workflow.
 Replace it with the following content: